A shorter version of this article was published in the Masi Foundation’s Le Venezie magazine.

 The wines are served blind.

-I do not give the wines tasting notes; Scythian wines do not adhere to traditional tasting notes.
+I do not give the wines tasting notes; Scythian wines do not adhere to traditional tasting notes: they break the mould.
 They do not adhere to format.
 They (the wines) made this very clear to me; thus instead I give unto each of them an individual Scythian personality.

 2016 The May I, Hiyu Wine Farm, Oregon, U.S.

 Here, we have a wine that’s one of the secretive Scythians; a little one with an angelic face and a saintly smile, but one that is hiding something.
 Why?
 It is somewhat of a paradox; on paper, you might expect this wine to be somewhat feral.
 It comes from a four vintage (2013 – 2016) solera of 90-120 day macerated Pinot Noir and Pinot Gris from the original 2.5 acre parcel of the Hood River Valley farm.
 In reality, it is breathtakingly pure and there is no funk to speak of.
-It demonstrates the capacity of Columbia Gorge to be bold, daring and decisive.
-It takes the notion of terroir and bastardises it in the most courageous and seductive manner.
+It demonstrates Columbia Gorge.
+It takes the notion of terroir and bastardises it in the most courageous manner.

 We sit in silence.
 Raj smiles and nods.
 “This wine is the epitome of what it is to live a Scythian lifestyle.”

 A truly Scythian wine; a bold one that rings clearly with intent.
 It’s a leader-of-the-battle type of Scythian.
 It defies laws.
 It’s also a wine that mirrors its maker; Martin Muthenthaler.
 It does not speak of appellation; there is no terminology such as Federspiel or Smaragd.
 The wine simply stands on its own two feet and speaks of where it is from: extreme conditions, naked stone and the coolest climate: the last vineyard before viticulture becomes agriculture.